Editorial by Industrial Quick Search

 Flat Belt Conveyor System

-A flat belt conveying system features a platform that transports vehicles through the car wash tunnel.
-Variations in these systems include differences in belt speed, direction, curvature, and size.
-Lightweight belts are designed to handle a working tension of up to 160 lbs. per inch of width, while heavier models are built to support larger vehicles.
+A flat belt conveying system features a continuous platform that transports vehicles through the car wash tunnel without guide rails—protecting rims, tires, and custom suspensions from accidental damage.
+Variations include belt speed, direction, curvature, and width, supporting everything from compact cars to large SUVs and commercial vans.
+Lightweight belts are designed to handle a working tension of up to 160 lbs. per inch of width, while industrial models accommodate even heavier loads.

 As a vehicle drives onto the belt, all four wheels are engaged.
 Unlike systems with guide rails, flat belt conveyors avoid issues such as wheel misalignment, tire damage, or front-end harm.
-The belt measures 30 inches in width on both sides, with a half-inch clearance underneath.
+The belt measures 30 inches in width on both sides, with a half-inch clearance underneath, supporting efficiency and safety.

 Chain Conveying Systems

-A chain conveying system uses rollers and chains to transport vehicles through the wash tunnel.
-Chains are equipped with pins and cotters that allow them to be adjusted in length, a necessary feature as chains tend to stretch with prolonged use.
+A chain conveying system uses heavy-duty rollers and adjustable chains to transport vehicles through the tunnel.
+These robust, time-tested solutions offer reliability for high-volume car wash operations and are compatible with both hydraulic and electric drive systems.
+Chains are equipped with pins and cotters for easy length adjustment, an essential function as chains stretch over time with daily use.

 High Pressure Washer